JannisHoch/copro/README.rst

 CoPro
 ===============

-Welcome to CoPro, a machine-learning tool for conflict risk projections based on climate, environmental, and societal drivers.
+Welcome to CoPro.
+This branch is an alteration of the machine-learning Copro developed for conflict risk projections based on climate, environmental, and societal drivers.
+With this version, it is also possible to perform a Random Forest Regression, rather than solely classification models.

 .. image:: https://travis-ci.com/JannisHoch/copro.svg?branch=dev
     :target: https://travis-ci.com/JannisHoch/copro